yuanoOo/dify-on-mysql/README.md

 ```

 Note:
 - setup-mysql-env.sh is a script for setting database parameters.
-It will update the parameters for MySQL connection according to the user input and set OceanBase as the Vector Store.
+It will update the parameters for database connection according to the user input and set OceanBase as the Vector Store.
-- In order to facilitate users in mainland China to pull Docker images, we choose to maintain the images of this Dify branch under the organization https://quay.io/organization/oceanbase-devhub, and the several required images in docker-compose.yaml are also changed to this registry.
 - Dify 1.x introduced the plugin system.
 The plugin installation process will execute commands like `pip install -r requirements.txt` according to the plugin configuration, in order to speed up the installation process, the script has set `PIP_MIRROR_URL` to Tsinghua University Tuna Mirror Site.
+- For users in China mainland, you can refer to https://github.com/dongyubin/DockerHub to set the docker mirror for a better image loading speed.

 After running, you can access the Dify dashboard in your browser at [http://localhost/install](http://localhost/install) and start the initialization process.